Updated July 5, 2023

 The uses are as follows:

-- It is used for inventory or stock valuation purposes.
+- Additionally, it is utilized for the purpose of inventory or stock valuation.

-- It allocates fixed overheads as well to each unit of product manufactured, therefore, gives a fair presentation of the total manufacturing cost of the products.
+- It allocates fixed overheads as well to each unit of product manufactured, therefore, giving a fair presentation of the total manufacturing cost of the products.

 - It helps in determining the appropriate selling price of manufactured products.

-- It helps in setting the recovery rate for fixed overheads as it involves fixed overheads as part of the product cost.
+- It helps set the recovery rate for fixed overheads as it involves fixed overheads as part of the product cost.

-- As the method includes fixed overheads, therefore it does not help much in decisions regarding product mix or make or buy of products.
+- As the method includes fixed overheads, therefore it does not help much in decisions regarding product mix or making or buying of products.

-We can conclude from the above discussion that absorption costing is no doubt a very important method for the calculation of product cost.
+From the above discussion, it is evident that absorption costing holds significant importance in calculating product costs.
 The main difference between absorption costing and variable costing is regarding the recognition of fixed costs.

 This is a guide to Absorption Costing.
-Here we also discuss the definition and Components of Absorption Costing along with advantages and disadvantages.
+Here we also discuss the definition and Components along with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –